 Robert F. (Bob) Tinker founded the Concord Consortium in 1994 and served as its dynamic and passionate president until 2009.
 He saw in technology the power to revolutionize how people learn and teach.
 And he continually pushed the limits of educational technology and pedagogies, pursuing ever more innovative ideas with new collaborators and partners.
 Bob’s earliest and enduring passion was a belief that education could open opportunities for all students.
 Bob passed away on June 21, 2017.
 With this fellowship, we remember his legacy and his unique personal qualities.

-This year’s theme focuses on diversity, equity, and inclusion in STEM education.
+This year’s theme focuses on innovations in artificial intelligence, data science education, and STEM models and simulations.
 Proposals should address educational technology-related approaches in one or more of the following topics, or similar areas of research and scholarship:

 Honoraria